 Who made this?

-Firewatch was developed by Campo Santo, a new independent video game studio in San Francisco.
-This is Campo's first game, but its members have made some games you might have enjoyed, including Mark of the Ninja, Brutal Legend, The Cave, BioShock 2, and The Walking Dead: Season 1.
-Learn more about Campo at our company site.
+Firewatch was developed by Campo Santo, an independent video game studio whose members have made some games you might have enjoyed, including Mark of the Ninja, Brutal Legend, The Cave, BioShock 2, and The Walking Dead: Season 1.

 Who was your publisher?